-3. Scope:(1) This Directive shall refer to the assessment of the solvency position of the insurer.

-(2) Beema Samiti shall set out the principles and methodologies on the application of this Directive, and provide guidance on the application of the proportionality principle and the specification of simplified methods.
+Scope: (1) This Directive shall refer to the assessment of the solvency position of the insurer.
+(2) The Authority shall set out the principles and methodologies on the application of the Directive, and provide guidance on the application of the proportionality principle and the specification of simplified methods.